 - While having a more formal and 'grown up' reputation than most, the line still caters for kids of all ages.

-- QM2 and QV offer complimentary evening nurseries for parents to enjoy a meal or a show alone (though no in-cabin baby-sitting).
+- All three ships offer complimentary evening nurseries for parents to enjoy a meal or a show alone (though no in-cabin baby-sitting).

-- QV and QE both have The Zone, aimed at teenagers, with videogame consoles, team games and evening discos.
+- All ships have areas for different ages from two to seven and eight to 17.
+The Zone, aimed at teenagers, has video games consoles, team games and evening discos.

-- On the family-friendly ships, the range and quality of the children's facilities are excellent, with enthusiastic staff, outdoor space and a top-notch kids' program.
+- On the family-friendly ships, the range and quality of the children's facilities are excellent, with enthusiastic staff, outdoor space and a top-notch kids' programme.

 - All the family ships have kids' pools and splash areas for the tots.

-- Family ships provide dedicated areas for family-friendly dining.
+- Family ships provide dedicated areas for family-friendly dining and host children's afternoon teas.

-- Also on the family ships, child-friendly movies are shown throughout the day.
+- Also on the family ships, child-friendly films are shown throughout the day.

 How does pricing compare?

-- Cunard charges a minimum $11.50 per person, per day, ($13.50 per day in the Grills) while a 15 percent tip is automatically added for purchases in the bars and lounges.
+- Cunard adds a daily auto-gratuity of $11.50 per person, per day, ($13.50 per day in the Grills) while a 15 percent tip is automatically added for purchases in the bars and lounges.

 - Drinks prices are comparable to those found in London restaurants and bars.